thePanda-X/3d-platformer-controller-legacy/README.md

 - Click the images to open the videos on YouTube.

+> [!NOTE]
+> I am trying to recover the better version if i do recover it i will update the code to match that one

 ## What's included
 - Scenes and example levels: `Assets/Scenes/`
 - Controller code and helpers: `Assets/Scripts/`